Join Here | Log In

 “An inflamed lacrimal gland may produce ‘toxic tears’ containing proinflammatory cytokines, disrupting ocular surface homeostasis and exacerbating the innate inflammatory response.”[ref]

-Vitamin A deficiency is also a cause of dry eyes.
+Insufficient vitamin A in the active form is also a cause of dry eyes.
 The cells covering the surface of the cornea express vitamin A receptors, and a lack of the retinol form of vitamin A has been shown to cause dry eyes due to increased inflammatory cytokines.[ref]

 Symptoms of vitamin A deficiency can include poor night vision, dry eyes, and Bitot’s spots, which are white spots on the conjunctiva.
 (I’ll let you google Bitot’s spots for pics).